AmanSingal/Pinakcode/README.md

 Module : nlptrain.py

-1. Run the code fake_detect on Python
+1. Run the code fake_detect.py on Python
 2. Enter the input for news or message related to covid19
 3. The console predicts the output prints 'Genuine' or 'Fake'